openedx/course-discovery/docs/decisions/0007-external-course-key.rst

 Old Publisher - Course Discovery frontend integrated with the Discovery IDA.
 On track to be deprecated in the future.

-New Publisher - publisher-frontend repository, microfrontend written in React using Discovery APIs
+New Publisher - frontend-app-publisher repository, microfrontend written in React using Discovery APIs

 Context
 -------

 Within the Registrar service, there are several endoints that require an edX course run key in order to identify a specific course run.
 When the Registrar API documentation was first released to partners, they expressed a desire to identify course runs in a different way.
 They have systems that identify their courses by some internal naming scheme, and they requested the ability to use those identifiers in the context of Registrar so that they wouldn't have to convert between their own course run ids and edX course run keys.

 Example:

     There is an edX course, Introduction To Calculus.
     It has a course run with the key ``course-v1:exampleX+IntoToCalc+Fall2020``.

     In the partner's systems, their Introduction to Calculus Fall 2020 course is called ``MATH205-Fall20``", and they would like to use this identifier when interfacing with edX.